 - Men should consider banking sperm before age 35 if they don't plan on having children until later in life.

 - Support and promote sperm health by embracing healthy habits and incorporating the specialized nutrition of a high-quality men's prenatal vitamin.

 The reality is most of us are having children later in life for a variety of reasons.
-But what couples may not realize is that men also have a "biological clock" -- just like women -- that may affect the health of their partners and children, according to a study released by Rutgers researchers.
+But what couples may not realize is that, just like women, men also have a biological clock that may also affect the health of both their partners and children.
+That's according to a study released by Rutgers researchers.
 The study also found that older men struggled with fertility issues even if their partner was under 25!

 Damage to sperm from aging can lead to:

-- Change in sperm and egg that is passed into the DNA of your baby
+- changes in sperm and egg that is passed into the DNA of your baby

 What can you do to keep your sperm healthy and fit?

 - You should strive to lead a healthy lifestyle throughout your reproductive